MicrosoftDocs/azure-docs/articles/ai-services/content-safety/how-to/use-blocklist.md

 ---

-### Add blockItems to the list
+### Add blocklistItems to the list

 > [!NOTE]
 >
 > There is a maximum limit of **10,000 terms** in total across all lists.
-You can add at most 100 blockItems in one request.
+You can add at most 100 blocklistItems in one request.

 #### [REST API](#tab/rest)